nejohnson/format/doc/Examples.md

 # Arbitrary Integer Base Conversion #

+**Note:** This feature is only available in the FULL profile.
+It is disabled in TINY and MICRO profiles to reduce code size.

 The `i`, `I`, `u` and `U` conversions can take any number base specified by a base modifier, in exactly the same way as precision and width.

 For example, formatting a number for a our three-fingered Martian friends can be done quite easily: